marionlo/100-days-of-code/README.md

 ### Day 61: December 09, 2018
 **Today's Progress**: Worked again on my portfolio, I wish I could finish it before the end of 2018, but still a lot to do!
 Finished styling the projects section, and added a modal to have more details about each project.

+### Day 62: December 10, 2018
+**Today's Progress**: I was not convinced about the color palette I was using for my Portfolio, so I decided to refresh it a little bit.
+Seems better to me now.
+I also added the 4th project on my Projects section.
+Tomorrow I'll check how to add cool scrolling animations (without any library)